Postgres

 Usage

-module requires two shared resources from Vault:
+The database module requires two shared resources from Vault:

 resource "vault_mount" "db" {